mrdvince/surtr/README.md

 ## Written with Claude

 This provider was written with the help of Claude.
-But this wasn't "vibe coded" per se (albeit Claude knows more rust than I do).

 Through this project, I learned:
-- How the Terraform Plugin Protocol actually works under the hood
+- How the Terraform Plugin Protocol works under the hood
 - gRPC
-- Refresher on my already "rusty" rust knowhow
+- Refresher on my already "rusty" rust know-how
-- How/what it's like to "pair" with the LLMs, basiaclly turned reviewer for most of the code (not auto-accepting).
+- How/what it's like to "pair" with the LLMs.

-"Can you really learn by building with an AI?"
+"Can you learn by building with an AI?"

 Yes.